devcode1981/File-Provider-Storage/doc/howto/configuration.md

 This document describes how you can configure your GDK environment.

+## Git configuratin

+Git has features which are disabled by default, and would be great to enable to be more effective with Git.
+Run `rake git:configure` to set the recommendations for some repositories within the GDK.

+To set the configuration globally, run `rake git:configure[true]`.
+When using `zsh`, don't forget to escape the square brackets: `rake git:configure\[true\]`.

 ## Custom ports

 You may want to customize the ports used by the services, so they can